"Blessed are the peacemakers"

 Example: This is my hand, this is my liver.

 - Critically, people also look outward, imposing similar categories on others.
-Thus the group is seen as (becomes) a collection of slices.
+Thus others are seen as a group and seen as (become) a collection of slices.

 That is, the slices are merely points of view.
 (See also chance, cause, choice.)